EvgeniyPresnov/Spring-MVC-Web-Application/README.md

 # Getting Started
-This step illustrates the simple web application has implemented by Spring MVC features
+This step illustrates the simple web application has implemented by Spring MVC RESTful features

 # Installing